jdluque/faster-tphyl-reconstruction/README.md

 ### Output
 The program will generate a file in **OUT_DIR** folder (which is set by argument -o or --outDir).
 This folder will be created automatically if it does not exist.

 The output matrix is also a tab-delimited file having the same format as the input matrix, except that eliminated mutations (columns) are excluded (so, in case when mutation elimination is allowed, this matrix typically contains less columns than the input matrix).
-Output matrix represents genotypes-corrected matrix (where false positives and false negatives from the input are corrected and each of the missing entries set to 0 or 1).
+Output matrix represents genotypes-corrected matrix (where false negatives from the input are corrected).
 Suppose the input file is **INPUT_MATRIX.ext**, the output matrix will be stored in file **OUT_DIR/INPUT_MATRIX.CFMatrix**.
 For example:
 ```
  input file: data/ALL2.SC
 output file: OUT_DIR/ALL2.CFMatrix